The limits of SDP relaxations for general-valued CSPs: Introduction

 Recent years have seen some remarkable progress on lower bounds for the Lasserre SDP hierarchy.
-Schoenebeck showed that certain problems have integrality gaps even after $\Omega(n)$ levels of the Lasserre SDP hierarchy~\cite{Schoenebeck08:focs}.
-In particular, Schoenebeck showed, among other things, that $\Omega(n)$ levels of the Lasserre SDP hierarchy cannot prove that certain Max-CSPs (corresponding to equations on the Boolean domain) are unsatisfiable~\cite{Schoenebeck08:focs}.
-Tulsiani extended this work to Max-CSPs corresponding to equations over Abelian groups of prime power orders~\cite{Tulsiani09:stoc}.
+Schoenebeck showed that certain problems require linear levels of the Lasserre SDP hierarchy~\cite{Schoenebeck08:focs}.
+In particular, Schoenebeck showed, among other things, that $cn$ levels, for some constant $0<c<1$, of the Lasserre SDP hierarchy cannot prove that certain Max-CSPs (corresponding to equations on the Boolean domain) are unsatisfiable~\cite{Schoenebeck08:focs}.
+Tulsiani extended this work to Max-CSPs corresponding to equations over Abelian groups of prime orders~\cite{Tulsiani09:stoc}.
 Finally, Chan extended this to Max-CSPs corresponding to equations over Abelian groups of arbitrary size~\cite{Chan16:jacm}.
-In a recent breakthrough, Lee et al.~\cite{Lee15:stoc} showed that the Lasserre SDP relaxations are universal for Max-CSPs in the sense that for every polynomial-size SDP relaxation of a Max-CSP instance $I$ there is a constant level of the Lasserre SDP hierarchy of $I$ that achieves the same approximation guarantees.
+In a recent breakthrough, Lee, Raghavendra, and Steurer~\cite{Lee15:stoc} showed that the Lasserre SDP relaxations are universal for Max-CSPs in the sense that for every polynomial-size SDP relaxation of a Max-CSP instance $I$ there is a constant level of the Lasserre SDP hierarchy of $I$ that achieves the same approximation guarantees.
 One of the many ingredients of the proof in~\cite{Lee15:stoc} is to view the Lasserre SDP hierarchy as the Sum-of-Squares algorithm~\cite{Lasserre01:jo}, which relates to proof complexity~\cite{ODonnell13:soda-approximability}.
 (In fact, Schoenebeck's above-mentioned result had independently been obtained by Grigoriev~\cite{Grigoriev01:tcs} using this view.)